devoirinyou-ai/mtils/README.md

 ## Quick Start

-1. Download the latest version (`mtils.exe`) from the Releases page.
+1. Download the latest pre-compiled build (`mtils-release-windows.zip`) from the [Releases](https://github.com/devoirinyou-ai/mtils/releases) page, extract it, and run `mtils.exe`.
-2. Run the executable.
-Required configuration files and directories will be created automatically.
+2. Required configuration files and directories will be created automatically.
 3. Place custom themes in the `themes/` folder.

 ## Commands